hypermodularity/hypermodularity.com/README.md

 ## some of the benefits:

-+ the customized bricks are tested and ready to use.
++ the customized bricks are tested and ready to use
 + production cost are significantly decreased
 + reliability of the system is increased due to fewer single points of failure.